22940dev/hugo-frameview/content/projects.md

 And I made a curated list of [privacy respecting tools and services](https://github.com/nikitavoloboev/privacy-respecting).

 ## Other things
-I map all the [GitHub repositores I shared](https://wiki.nikitavoloboev.xyz/sharing/my-github.html), [all the articles I wrote](https://wiki.nikitavoloboev.xyz/sharing/my-articles.html) and [videos I made](https://wiki.nikitavoloboev.xyz/sharing/my-youtube.html).
+I also map all the [GitHub repositores I shared](https://wiki.nikitavoloboev.xyz/sharing/my-github.html), [all the articles I wrote](https://wiki.nikitavoloboev.xyz/sharing/my-articles.html) and [videos I made](https://wiki.nikitavoloboev.xyz/sharing/my-youtube.html).

 [Here](https://wiki.nikitavoloboev.xyz/sharing/sharing.html) you can find other things I have shared and made.